 Andrew didn't have to give a speech or lead a Bible study.
 He simply brought his brother.
 Peter responded partly because of his relationship with Andrew.
 Likewise, if we are to be the most effective in bringing others to events, we need to have a relationship.
 We have relationships with many already: family, coworkers, friends, neighbors, church members.
 Actively working to deepen relationships and establish new ones will make it possible for us to bring friends and family to events where the gospel is shared.
-God can use inviters to result in changed lives.
+God can use inviters to change lives.

-Inviters should include everyone on the FamilyLife team, including both staff and all the key volunteers.
-The small groups being conducted with FamilyLife resources are the best place to find inviters to help promote the event.
+Inviters should include everyone on the FamilyLife team, including staff and all the key volunteers.
+FamilyLife small groups are the best place to find inviters to help promote the event.
 Also, willing alumni from previous events, friends of the ministry, or church leaders can be effective inviters.
 Some enthusiastic pastors make good inviters, but they are usually too busy.
 Generally, it is best to ask a lay person in a church to do the work of the inviter under the authority of the pastor.